LFranCarreira/LFranCarreira/README.md

 👋 Hi, I’m @LFranCarreira.
 👀 I’m interested in programming, problem-solving, AI, and learning new technologies.
 🌱 I’m currently learning AWS, and how to play the piano.
-💞️ I’m searching for a position.
+💞️ I’m searching for a position as a Full Stack Developer.

 <hr>